Learning Admissible Heuristics for A*: Theory and Practice: Experiments

 \section{Experiments}

-In this section, we aim to answer the following key questions: \emph{(1) How effective is the proposed training framework in learning strong admissible heuristics?} \emph{(2) How robust is the proposed loss function to hyperparameter choices?} \emph{(3) What is the trade-off between model complexity and the strength of the learned heuristic?}
+In this section, we aim to answer the following key questions: \emph{(1) How effective is the proposed training framework in learning strong admissible heuristics?} \emph{(2) How robust is the proposed loss function to hyperparameter choices?} \emph{(3) What is the trade-off between model complexity and the strength of the learned heuristic?} \emph{(4) How does the bound on generalization error behave as the number of training instances increases?}

 To evaluate these questions, we focus on the \(3 \times 3\) Rubik’s Cube, where, to our knowledge, no previous machine learning methods have learned an admissible heuristic.
 We selected four PDBs with distinct characteristics: 8-Corner, \(\Delta(6,4)\)-Edge, 6-Edge, and 7-Edge.
 All PDBs are sourced from the HOG2 repository\footnotemark{}.
 The summary statistics for the PDBs are presented in Table~\ref{tab:pdb-summary}, and the complete heuristic distributions are provided in Table~\ref{tab:heuristic-dist-all} (Appendix~\ref{sec: exp-details}).
 For learning heuristic models, we adopt a neural network architecture based on the ResNet model~\citep{he2016deep}.
 A complete description of the model architecture and the selected hyperparameters is presented in Appendix~\ref{sec: exp-details}.